jonreid/ViewControllerPresentationSpy/README.md

 ## How can I invoke the block associated with a UIAlertAction?

 Go through the steps above to present your alert or action sheet using `QCOMockAlertController`.
-Then call `-executeActionForButtonWithTitle:` on your `QCOMockAlertVerifier` with the button title.
+Then call `executeActionForButton(withTitle:)` on your `QCOMockAlertVerifier` with the button title.
 For example:

 ```swift